teracyhq/dev/docs/workflow.rst

 2. Git Rules
 -------------------------------

-For preventing chaos happen we make some rules in the workflow and here are the details
+To prevent chaos happening, we make some rules in the workflow and here are the details:

 -----------------
 Branch Name Rules